Transmission and Distribution Program

 - Application fee

 B.S.
-Degree in Civil, Mechanical, Electrical or other related field.
+Degree in Civil, Mechanical, Electrical or other related engineering field.
 Employment in electric utility or related industry recommended.

 Thirty-six (36) credits total:

 - 33 in T&D courses, Students may substitute six credits from per-approved graduate courses.

 The Master of Engineering in T&D Engineering is a 36-credit hour degree program.
 Students are required to complete a total of 12 three credit courses - three core (from the student's chosen track of transmission or distribution); and seven from the remaining selection of T&D Program courses, (must include the TADP 556 capstone course).
 The final six credits may be from the T&D program, approved courses from GU's business or organizational leadership programs, or approved graduate courses from other universities.
 Once admitted to the T&D degree program students will be given six years to complete their degree.